nmcb/alga/README.md

 # alga

-a notebook scala implementation of [algebraic-graphs](https://github.com/snowleopard/alga-paper).
+strawman scala implementation of [algebraic-graphs](https://github.com/snowleopard/alga-paper).

+see the [slides](algebraic-graphs-slides.pdf) for a quick intro.